nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/ReleasePlanning/rplog.md

 <h4>Week 46</h4>

-As part of releasing planning assignment, 73 issues are provided in the GitHub.
+Release Planning is a process of selecting requirements for the next releases based on the priority,development effort estimates and expected revenues[3].As part of releasing planning assignment, 73 issues are provided in the GitHub.
 Each and every issue is clearly observed.
 Some of the issues were clearly stated while some I did not understand.
 The issues that are not so well understood were left and proceed with the next issue.
 Some questions were raised during this process.

 <h4>Week 47</h4>
  In this week, some questions were posted by me in the github are as follows: